jourdihn/IASC-2P02/README.md

 “The path is closed off?
 Well that’s certainly a shame.
 Come, follow me.”
 The lady snapped her book shut and stood from her spot on the bench, “I’ll walk with you, I’ve been meaning to make a call to my son.”

 We both started towards the direction of the elusive call centre.
-The lady, who who like to be called, Candy had a son who lived in the city over, working on some new technology that allows you to use the internet to talk to people instantaneously.
+The lady, who like to be called Candy had a son who lived in the city over, working on some new technology that allows you to use the internet to talk to people instantaneously.
 She says that her son thinks the technology could also be used to make telephones portable, but that whole idea sounds a little far fetched for me to comprehend.

 As Candy continued to talk, my thoughts again wandered to Beth.